 Electric vehicle sales rise every year.
-In fact, according to Green Tech Media, electric vehicle sales in the U.S. surged by 81% in 2018, and are expected to be the majority of vehicles on the road by 2029.
+In fact, according to Greentech Media, electric vehicle sales in the U.S. surged by 81% in 2018 and are expected to be the majority of vehicles on the road by 2029.
 The main reason drivers purchase EVs is because of the environmental and economic benefits, including saving a substantial amount of money on fuel and maintenance.
-Despite the increase in production and the fact that ¾ of Americans believe them to be the car of the future, drivers still feel uncomfortable purchasing EVs.
+Despite the increase in production and the fact that ¾ of Americans believe them to be the car of the future, many drivers still feel uncomfortable purchasing EVs.
 Let’s dive a little closer and look at why.

 Common Reasons Drivers May Avoid EVs

-While 58% of Americans still fear range anxiety and 49% fear being unable to find a charging station, there are resources available providing drivers with insights addressing such concerns in which are changing some drivers’ perspectives.
-According to The New York Times’ “For Electric Car Owners’ Range Anxiety Gives Way to ‘Charging Time Trauma,'” Americans are becoming more concerned with long charge times than inability to find a charger.
-EV advocates are trying to educate drivers and eliminate the worry by explaining that EV fueling is generally done while the driver is doing something else—whether they plug in overnight or stop to shop or grab a bite to eat.
+While 58% of Americans still have range anxiety and 49% fear being unable to find a charging station, there are resources available for providing drivers with insights that address such concerns in which are changing some drivers’ perspectives.
+According to The New York Times’ “For Electric Car Owners’ Range Anxiety Gives Way to ‘Charging Time Trauma'” article, Americans are becoming more concerned with long charge times than the inability to find a charger.
+EV advocates are trying to educate drivers and eliminate the worry by explaining that EV fueling is generally done while the driver is doing something else — whether they plug in overnight, stop to shop, or grab a bite to eat.

 0-60 mph Time of the Tesla Model S

-At first glance, the smarter consumer would choose the Honda, a whopping $13,000 less.
-But looking at the vehicle longevity, including gasoline vs. charging costs and maintenance, in 10 years, the total cost of ownership of the gas-powered Honda is $66,020.
+At first glance, the smarter consumer would choose the Honda because it costs a whopping $13,000 less.
+But looking at the vehicle longevity – including gasoline vs. charging costs and maintenance – in 10 years, the total cost of ownership of the gas-powered Honda is $66,020.
 Meanwhile, the total cost of ownership for the Nissan EV is $63,815.

 Just when the conventional reasons that potential customers have given for not buying an EV are disappearing, new reasons are emerging.